 A psychologist can pursue postgraduate study; some psychology programs are dedicated to acquiring a PhD or PsyD in both Psychology and Forensic Psychology.

 Relatively recently, the ABPP began offering Board-Certification in Forensic Psychology.
 At last count, fewer than 400 psychologists held this Board-Certification, a significant addition to their credentials and qualifications as an Expert Witness.
 Board-Certification in Forensic Psychology from the ABPP, in my opinion, is the gold standard for credentials.

 Prior to obtaining a PhD or PsyD, it is possible to pursue a Masters Degree in Forensic Psychology.
 John Jay College of Criminal Justice, for example, is a top-ranked school for a Master’s Degree in Forensic Psychology.
 Also highly ranked is the University of Denver’s Master’s Degree in Forensic Psychology.
 Many forensic psychologists obtain their degree online through lesser known Alliant University, because they can pursue school while holding a day job.

 Talk with your colleagues!
 Learn how they got to their forensic practice.
 I recommend asking them how their own education stood up to scrutiny on the stand.

 Many other sites do a better job of answering this question than me and there are dozens of dedicated Forensic Psychology programs, so I will leave it to them.

 How much do Medical Expert Witnesses Earn?
 Do the same rules apply to non-Medical Experts?

 This is the question I hear the most often.
 I write on the topic in depth using as an example Psychiatrists and Psychologists–but data is consistent with other medical specialties.
-Setting the Right Fee in Medical-Legal Work.
+Below is an overview.
+I go into an analysis of the harder data in Setting the Right Fee in Medical-Legal Work.

 A physician in any medical specialty will find information of use there.